NocturnLabs/opencode-autocode/templates/commands/auto-init.md

 2. Start any necessary servers or services
 3. Print helpful information about how to access the running application

-Base the script on the technology stack specified in `app_spec.txt`.
+Base the script on the technology stack specified in `app_spec.md`.
 Make the script as portable and robust as possible.

 ---